Table of Contents

 Deworming for cats: important notes

-- Kittens: Deworming medication should be administered to kittens between the ages of 6 and 16 weeks.
-This is normally done twice a year, although it varies depending on their living situation and whether they live with other cats.
+- Kittens: Deworming medication should be administered to kittens between 6 and 16 weeks.
+This is usually done twice a year, although it varies depending on their living situation and whether they live with other cats.

-- First Dose: For the initial dosages, a deworming treatment that targets roundworms should be utilized.
+- First Dose: A deworming treatment targeting roundworms should be utilized for the initial dosages.
 This aids in the removal of any existing roundworm infections in kittens.

 - Adult Cats: Once cats reach adulthood, they should be treated for both roundworms and tapeworms.
 This provides complete protection against intestinal parasites.